jrsarath/SMD-Heatbed/README.md

 This project is open-source under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.

-Copyright (c) 2025 Sarath "Delta" Singh
+Copyright (c) 2026 Sarath "Delta" Singh
+Made with <3 in Kolkata, India